cubeapm/docs/docs/instrumentation/instrumentation.md

 :::warning
 Infinite tracing uses GRPC metadata.
 GRPC metadata is passed in http headers.
 By default, nginx drops headers with underscore in name, so if nginx is being used in the request path, it needs to be configured to allow underscores in headers - https://nginx.org/en/docs/http/ngx_http_core_module.html#underscores_in_headers

+AWS Application Load Balancer (ALB) also drops headers with underscores if `drop invalid header fields` is turned on.
 :::

 #### Minimum New Relic Agent version required for infinite tracing